isel-leic-ipw/2425i-IPW-LEIC34D/Lesson02/part04_en.md

     console.log(sequence);
     // → [1, 2, 3, 4]
    ```
-- `shift` and `unshift`: add and remove values to/from the start of the array.
+- `unshift` and `shift`: add and remove values to/from the start of the array.
     ```js
     let todoList = [];
     function remember(task) {